delay_line

 Keyword arguments

-• weight: Determines the value of all connections in the reservoir.
+• delay_weight: Determines the value of all connections in the reservoir.
 This can be provided as a single value or an array.
-In case it is provided as an array please make sure that the lenght of the array matches the lenght of the sub-diagonal you want to populate.
+In case it is provided as an array please make sure that the length of the array matches the length of the sub-diagonal you want to populate.
 Default is 0.1.

-• shift: delay line shift.
+• delay_shift: delay line shift.
 Default is 1.

-• return_sparse: flag for returning a sparse matrix.
+• return_sparse: flag for returning a sparse matrix. true requires SparseArrays to be loaded.
 Default is false.

 • sampling_type: Sampling that decides the distribution of weight negative numbers.
 If set to :no_sample the sign is unchanged.
 If set to :bernoulli_sample! then each weight can be positive with a probability set by positive_prob.
 If set to :irrational_sample! the weight is negative if the decimal number of the irrational number chosen is odd.
 If set to :regular_sample!, each weight will be assigned a negative sign after the chosen strides. strides can be a single number or an array.
 Default is :no_sample.